ourcaldo/indexnowjs-maindev/PRIVACY_POLICY.md

 **Communications**.
 When you communicate with us, we may receive additional information about you.
 For example, when you communicate with our Customer Support Team, we will receive your name, email address, phone number, the contents of a message or attachments that you may send to us, and other information you choose to provide.
 If you subscribe to our newsletter, then we will collect certain information from you, such as your email address.
 When we send you emails, we may use technologies such as web beacons to track whether you open them to learn how to deliver a better customer experience and improve our Services.

 **Google Service Accounts**.
-If you connect Google service accounts for indexing purposes, we will receive and store your service account credentials and configuration data necessary to provide indexing services through Google APIs.
+If you connect Google service accounts for indexing purposes, we will receive and store your service account credentials and configuration data necessary to provide indexing services.

 ### B. Information We Collect Automatically When You Use Our Services